obeone/scripts/proxmox/migration-watcher/README.md

 This tool connects to the Proxmox task logs (`/var/log/pve/tasks/`) to find active QEMU migration tasks.
 It then follows the log file for the selected task, parses the progress updates, calculates the transfer speed and estimated time of arrival (ETA), and displays this information in a dynamic command-line interface.
 A key feature is the text-based graph showing the historical transfer speed using the `plotext` library.

-It's designed to provide a more detailed and visual overview of ongoing migrations than the standard Proxmox CLI output.
+It is designed to provide a more detailed and visual overview of ongoing migrations than the standard Proxmox CLI output.

 ## Features